Page Contents

 You always retain:

-- Due process
+- Due process protections

-- Search protections
+- Search and seizure protections

-Experienced defendants do not argue — they invoke.
+Experienced defendants do not argue—they invoke.

 Conclusion: After an Arrest in SF, Strategy Matters More Than Panic